mechanismsjs/mech-library/README.md

 This project is here to get you started in making new mechanism libraries.

-    $ git clone git@github.com:mechanismsjs/mech-library.git LIBRARY
+    $ git clone git@github.com:mechanismsjs/mech-library.git library

-Where LIBRARY will be the name of the new mechanism library.
+Where library will be the name of the new mechanism library.

 If you want to add mechanisms to one of the existing libraries please fork that library.

 ## What to do?

-Anywhere you see LIBRARY replace it with your library name.
+Anywhere you see library replace it with your library name.

 Anywhere you see mechanism01, mechanism02 ... mechanismnn replace the code with your own mechanisms.